frederic-perez/AmE-dictionary/data/idioms.md

 __content farm__
 __contrary to popular opinion__ Opposite to what is popularly or generally expected or believed.
 Usually used to introduce such a statement. _Contrary to popular opinion, higher taxes end up benefiting people more than lower ones._
 __control freak__ :three: Someone who has an obsessive or compulsive need to control every aspect of a situation and/or the ways in which others act. _My father can be such a control freak sometimes, always dictating how I should be living my life._
+__cookie cutter__ __2__ _adj_ Identical to other things.
+In this usage, the phrase is typically hyphenated. _I want a unique house, not one of those cookie-cutter boxes that looks like every other one on the block._
 __cool (one’s) heels__ To wait, sometimes so that one becomes calmer or more composed.
 __cool customer__ :dart: Someone who remains even-tempered, especially in stressful situations. _Brad is such a cool customer.
 Nothing ever seems to bother him._
 __cool head__ The ability to remain calm and rational during stressful situations. _The successful outcome of the hostage situation was due to the police officer°s cool head._